rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Password-based Authentication/Brute Force Attacks/Username Enumeration/Introduction.md

 Username enumeration is when an attacker is able to observe changes in the website's behavior in order to identify whether a given username is valid.
-This typically occurs either on the login or registration page, when the error message gives hint to the attacker such as:
-- Username is already taken
-- Incorrect Password

 This greatly reduces the time and effort required to do a brute force attack because the attacker can quickly generate a shortlist of valid usernames.

 While attempting to brute force a login page, we should also pay particular attention to any differences in:
 - Status Code - Most of the time, the returned HTTP status code is likely to be the same for the vast majority of guesses because most of them will be wrong.
 If a guess returns a different status code, this is a strong indication that the username was correct.